 Society of the First Infantry Division – – 1stid.org/foundation – for children of Service Members killed in combat or training accidents while serving in a unit assigned or attached to the 1st Infantry Division and authorized to wear the 1st Infantry Division patch.

 Special Operations Warrior Foundation College Scholarship – specialops.org – the scholarship program process starts in the 10th grade.

-Tailhook Education Foundation – tailhook.org/Foundation – must be a high school graduate and the natural, step, or adopted son, daughter or grandchild of a current or former Naval Aviator, Naval Flight Officer, or Naval Aircrewman.
-Also eligible are individuals or children of individuals who are serving or have served on board a U.S. Navy Aircraft Carrier in ship’s company or the air wing.
+Tailhook Education Foundation – tailhook.org/Foundation – must be a high school graduate and the natural, step, or adopted son, daughter, or grandchild of a current or former Naval Aviator, Naval Flight Officer, or Naval Aircrewman.
+Also eligible are individuals or children of individuals who are serving or have served on board a U.S. Navy Aircraft Carrier in the ship’s company or the air wing.

 Teacher Education Assistance for College and Higher Education Grant (TEACH Grant) – teach-ats.ed.gov/ – TEACH Grant Initial and Subsequent Counseling and A TEACH Grant Agreement to Serve (ATS) so that you may receive one or more TEACH Grants to pay for your education.

 TFS Scholarships – tuitionfundingsources.com – Veterans should use scholarship funds like "gap insurance” to pay for any tuition, housing, fees, or books not covered by their benefits.
 Dependents of veterans may or may not be covered by the benefit programs making scholarship funds even more important for them.
 View such Scholarships as the Samsung American Legion Scholarship; Green to Gold Scholarship; Marine Corps Scholarship Foundation Scholarships and more at usveteransmagazine.com/military-scholarships/